Research - Laboratory/Non-Laboratory, Staff/Administrative

 Washington University is an Equal Opportunity Employer.
 All qualified applicants will receive consideration for employment without regard to race, color, religion, age, sex, sexual orientation, gender identity or expression, national origin, genetic information, disability, or protected veteran status.

-This position is in the department of Psychological & Brain Sciences on the Danforth Campus.
-This position requires traveling between the Danforth and School of Medicine Campuses.
+This position is in the department of Psychological & Brain Sciences in Somers Family Hall on the Danforth Campus.

 PRIMARY DUTIES AND RESPONSIBILITIES: